k3aworks/workflow-test-app/documents/local/dev-workflow.md

   - **PR:** `In review`
     - Rule: "Code review approved" → Status = In review (for the PR).

-Now the work is done and the PR has effectively been approved (by CI or manually).
+Now the work is done and the PR has been approved.
 Next we validate the result.

 ---